xia-fr/xmonad-config/README.md

 ```
 ### GTK Themes

-I'm quite fond of either Equilux or Nordic Darker (with a few modifications).
+I'm quite fond of Equilux, Nordic Darker, or Kripton (with a few modifications).